-- Production or sale of controversial weapons including landmines, cluster weapons, chemical weapons and biological weapons
+- Manufacture, development or sale of controversial weapons including landmines, cluster weapons, chemical weapons and biological weapons

 - Development or production of nuclear weapons

-- Extraction of thermal coal, in the cases that extraction comprises more than 20 percent of the company’s total turnover
+- Extraction of thermal coal, in the cases that extraction exceeds 20 percent of the company’s turnover

-- Verifiably breach international norms regarding human rights, the environment, corruption and labour rights, and that, moreover, are not willing to solve the situations that cause the breaches
+- Verifiably breach international norms and conventions regarding human rights, the environment, anti-corruption and labour rights, and where we do not see any impetus to address the problems

 Our sustainable funds also exclude companies that extract coal, gas or oil (see pyramid #3).

 Below: The sustainability criteria that our fund managers apply when excluding companies.
 The higher a fund is in the pyramid, the more sustainable it is from an exclusion perspective.